nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ![event](images/event.png "Class diagram of Event component")
 *Class diagram of the Event component*

+#### Program flow
 1. When a user enters an event-related command, the command is analysed by `EventCommandInterpreter`.
 1. Once determined, the relevant information (e.g. index, name, time, date, venue) are extracted by `EventParser`.
-1. Then, the relevant class that corresponds to the command is created, with the information extracted from the previous step passed into it.
-It modifies `Event` or `EventList`.
+1. Then, the relevant class that corresponds to the requested command is created, with the information extracted from the previous step passed into it.
+    - e.g. Command `event delete i/1` will create a `DeleteEvent` object, with `index=1` as its argument.
 1. These commands are then returned to `Duke.run()` to `execute()`.

 Note that: